 "Is this actually true?
 Would I say this to a friend?"

-Separate Worth From Output
+Separate Worth and Output

-Collect Evidence
+Collect Counter-Evidence

 Understanding Your Inner CriticCollect Your Evidence